Discuss Internal Corner Sealing in the British & UK Tiling Forum area at TilersForums.com.

 I've got the tiles 325x450mm ceramic, and will be tiling around bath and a "pipe box" which runs the whole height of the room with 2 external corners.

-The Internal corners I'm happy enough with doing, as I understand it; I leave a gap and silicone the gap, what size gap is recommended between the edge of the tile and face of the other tile?
+The Internal corners I'm happy enough with doing, as I understand it; I leave a gap and Silicon the gap, what size gap is recommended between the edge of the tile and face of the other tile?

 My more pressing concern is how to finish the external corners.
-If I go for a corner piece is it just a simple matter of putting it in while I tile, and no need to seal it at all with silicone?
+If I go for a corner piece is it just a simple matter of putting it in while I tile, and no need to seal it at all with Silicon?

 Since I am not tiling my floor, I'm going to be using some form of "clip together" flooring, do I tile the walls first or lay the floor first?